hoprnet/hoprnet/packages/utils/docs/enums/ChannelStatus.md

 # Enumeration: ChannelStatus

-Describes status of the channel
+Describes status of a channel

 ## Table of contents